 • This festival is considered very auspicious since it also celebrates the victory of good over evil.
 It was on this day that Durga is said to have killed the demon Mahishasura.

-• Durga Puja is celebrated elaborately by Hindus in eastern and north-eastern states of India.
-In West Bengal, Assam, Jharkhand, Orissa and Tripura Durga puja is a five-day long festival.
+• Durga Puja is celebrated elaborately by Hindus in the eastern and north-eastern states of India.
+In West Bengal, Assam, Jharkhand, Orissa, and Tripura Durga puja is a five-day-long festival.

-• The five days of Durga puja is observed as Mahashashthi , Maha Saptami, Maha Ashtami, Maha Navami and Bijoya Dashami respectively.
+• The five days of Durga puja are observed as Mahashashthi, Maha Saptami, Maha Ashtami, Maha Navami, and Bijoya Dashami respectively.

-• The puja features elaborate stage decorations known as pandals, scripture recitation, performance arts, revelry and processions.
+• The puja features elaborate stage decorations known as pandals, scripture recitation, performance arts, revelry, and processions.
 In the evening pandals get crowded with devotees during the festival.
 On the evening of the Mahasasthi, the face of the deity is unveiled.
 This ritual is known as Devi Bodhon.
 Ritual puja continues till Bijoya Dashami.
-On the puja stage (pandals) along with Durga, other major deities of Hinduism such as goddess Lakshmi, Saraswati , Ganesha and Kartikeya are also worshiped.
-In some of the places, animals are scarified to mark the slaying of demon and victory of Durga.
+On the puja stage (pandals) along with Durga, other major deities of Hinduism such as goddess Lakshmi, Saraswati, Ganesha, and Kartikeya are also worshiped.
+In some of the places, animals are sacrificed to mark the slaying of demons and the victory of Durga.